6. Do you use analytics? How do you measure success, ROI, and progress?

 Your agency will definitely need information from you, including:

-- Logins to your website, social media, AdWords, and any other platforms you're using
+- Logins to your website, social media, Google Ads, and any other platforms you're using

 - Access to any marketing materials you're currently using (pamphlets, blog, books, videos, etc.)